walac/walac.github.io/_posts/2015-01-03-mercurial-for-git-lovers.md

 ### Conclusion

-If your git workflow relies heavily on git branching capabilities and history editing, you will have some trouble to adapt yourself to Mercurial (like me).
+If your git workflow relies heavily on git branching capabilities and history editing, you will have some trouble adapting to Mercurial (like me).

-If I could request just one feature to Mercurial developers, that would be lightweight branches like git.
+If I could request just one feature of Mercurial developers, that would be lightweight branches like git.
 That would give Mercurial a big boost.

 There are other problems I had with bookmarks regarding remote repositories,